marcojob/people_guidance/README.md

 The modules are connected using queues and managed by the [Pipeline](/people_guidance/pipeline.py) class.
 Logfiles are saved in the logs directory in the project root.
 There are logfiles for each module and the pipeline itself.

 ## Installation
+This repo requires Python 3.7 or higher and was tested on Windows 10, Ubuntu 18.04 and Raspbian Stretch.
 1. Clone this repo.
 2. Install the requirements using `pip install -r requirements.txt`.
 If you would like to use SIFT features you need to build opencv-python from sources with the enable-nonfree flag set (as described [here](https://github.com/skvark/opencv-python/issues/126)).
 If you do not need SIFT features you can install opencv-python by using the requirements file which downloads a prebuilt wheel directly from [PyPi](https://pypi.org/).
 3. Download one or multiple [datasets](https://drive.google.com/drive/folders/1wUy62vMHkyyuOigcdbWZYMblkrIDHQn1?usp=sharing) and unzip them.